 may also be helpful.

 Tax Guide for Aliens

 Tax Treaty Tables and descriptions

 of Tax on Nonresident Aliens and Foreign Corporations

-Information presented in this handout is for general information
+Information presented on this web page is for general information

-and is not intended to be nor should it be construed as legal tax
+and is not intended to be, nor should it be construed as, legal

-advice.
-While the ISSO has arranged for the services of CINTAX and
+tax advice.
+While the ISSO has arranged for the services of Windstar

 local and state tax agencies and tax professionals for advice and